Epistimio/orion/docs/src/developer/overview.rst

 * :doc:`Continuous Integration <ci>`.
 Get familiar with our continuous integration setup

 When you're done, don't forget to submit your `pull request <https://github.com/epistimio/orion/pulls>`_ and ask for a review when the build is passing in the CI.

+If you have any question or suggestion feel free to reach out to us by email or by `opening an issue <https://github.com/Epistimio/orion/issues>`_.